 Don’t overlook other channels, either.
-Be consistent with all of your relationship marketing efforts — on Messenger bot, via email, and through other social platforms alike.
+Be consistent with all of your relationship marketing efforts — on Messenger bot, via SMS and email, and through other social platforms alike.
 Use each platform regularly, but don’t repeat yourself; send chatbot messages that are uniquely valuable.

 Relationship Marketing Works

 Fifty percent of all customers say they’re satisfied with a certain brand, but only 38 percent of customers say they are engaged with one.
 Are your customers just satisfied, or are they also engaged?
 By leveraging the power of relationship marketing, you can fully engage with your customers — and your business will begin to grow.